spine-examples/Pingh/README.md

 - Displays a list of recent `@mention`s for a logged-in GitHub user.
 - Marks mentions as “read” or snooze them for later.
-- Sends notifications for new mentions and for mentions whose snooze time has expired.
+- Notifies upon receiving new mentions or when the snooze time for a mention has expired.
-- Enters DND mode to turn off notifications.
+- Supports Do Not Disturb mode.

 ## Tech